USDA-ARS-NWRC/smrf/docs/user_guide/input_data.rst

 MySQL Database
 ``````````````

-The MySQL database has been depricated as of SMRF v0.11.0.
+The MySQL database has been deprecated as of SMRF v0.11.0.
 If that feature is needed,
 we recommend using v0.9.X or export the tables to csv format.